kimkong88/ea-assignment/README.md

 * Node - v8+
 * NPM - v6+
 * .NET Core SDK - 2.2
-* Postgresql - v10+, with role admin/admin
+* Postgresql - v10+, with role eagames/admin with create privilege

 To start Gui, install the dependencies and start the server.